kammitama5/kammitama5.github.io/_posts/2024-03-06-Wednesday-March-6th.md

 ## So how does it feel to be one year older?
 - I guess, thrilling.
 I'm so happy to have been here to share it with some of my favourite people, in a place with fresh guacamole, the largest cacti and prickly pear tea.
 I'm excited to see what's next and for future collaborations.
+- Oh, and there's a Discord bot for a server I'm on that spits out random things if you tell it your birthday ahead of time.
+I liked mine: very Ren-faire....
+"Huzzah!
+On this joyous occasion, let us raise our goblets high in honor of (me)!
+May the festivities be as grand as a royal banquet in the great halls of a medieval castle!
+And what better way to commemorate this special day than with a feast fit for a knight, complete with savory tacos overflowing with delicious fillings!
+Let us partake in the merriment and revelry, for today is a day to celebrate the brilliance and splendor of (meeee)!"
+I especially liked that somehow they knew I was in a place with access to good tacos!

 ## And that's it.